 In the case of M hyosynoviae, the upper respiratory tract of sows and older pigs in peer groups is the likely source.
 As colostral immunity wanes at 4–8 wk of age, pigs become susceptible to infection.
 Generally, morbidity is low to moderate, but up to 50% of pigs may be affected; mortality is very low.
 An acute lameness, lasting up to 10 days, develops in groups of grower/finisher pigs or selected replacement stock.
-Arthritis may be exacerbated by trauma or stress, and pigs exhibit pain in major joints (eg, elbows and stifles) that may develop soft, fluctuating swellings.
+Arthritis may be exacerbated by trauma or stress, and pigs exhibit pain in major joints (eg, elbows, stifles, and hocks) that may develop soft, fluctuant swellings.
 On necropsy, lesions are restricted to the joints, especially the stifles, and include an excess of clear, yellow synovial fluid that may have fibrin flakes, and yellow synovium with obvious villous hypertrophy.
 Articular surfaces and periarticular tissues usually are unaffected.
 M hyosynoviae has been isolated at slaughter or necropsy in pigs with degenerative joint disease that is part of the osteochondrosis syndrome, but it is a secondary rather than a causal agent.

 If the chronic form of erysipelas is investigated as a lameness problem and pigs are necropsied, early changes in the disease process will have subsided (eg, hemorrhages in lymph nodes, kidneys, and muscles).
 An excess of synovial fluid accumulates during the acute phase, but in chronically affected joints, there is villous hypertrophy and hyperplasia, hyperemia, and periarticular fibrosis.
 If pannus has formed, the articular surface becomes disrupted.
 Raised, focal skin lesions progress to sloughed areas and, in extreme cases, the ears and tail may have sloughed.
 Vegetative, valvular endocarditis is another finding.

-This can be seen in pigs of any age.
+Osteomyelitis can be seen in pigs of any age.
 If the integument is damaged, sepsis develops and a suppurative lesion extends to the periosteum and bone.
 Alternatively, organisms can invade bone from the synovium of infected joints.
 Poor processing or injection techniques can initiate abscesses that can extend into adjacent bone.
 Disruption of the integrity of the hoof wall initiates cellulitis and osteomyelitis of a phalangeal bone.
 Ear and flank biting wounds are other foci of infection.
 Tail biting can result in local infections that ascend the spinal canal and lead to epidural abscesses that can invade and affect vertebral bodies.
 Lesions and clinical signs may develop slowly.

 Depending on the site of infection, the pig may become ataxic and, ultimately, paralyzed in the pelvic limbs.
-If bones or joints of a limb are affected, the condition is usually chronic and the pig becomes 3-legged lame.
+If bones or joints of a limb are affected, the condition is usually chronic and the pig becomes three-legged lame.
 Young pigs cease to grow.

-On necropsy, bones should be dissected to determine if there are any fractures or healing fractures, particularly in the ribs, humeruses, and femurs.
+On necropsy, bones should be dissected to determine whether there are any fractures or healing fractures, particularly in the ribs, humeruses, and femurs.
 The costochondral junctions of most ribs are enlarged to form a rachitic rosary, and ribs may bend with moderate manual force.
 Bone remodeling is inadequate and, radiographically, long bones and ribs are poorly mineralized.
-Failure of calcification and endochondral ossification results in thickened, irregular growth plates and epiphyseal growth cartilages in which hemorrhages may be seen grossly if slab sections of the ends of long bones are cut on a band-saw.
+Failure of calcification and endochondral ossification results in thickened, irregular growth plates and epiphyseal growth cartilages in which hemorrhages may be seen grossly if slab sections of the ends of long bones are cut on a band saw.
 In chronic cases, bones can be cut with a knife.
 A sudden increase in carcass condemnations or partial condemnations because of fractured limb bones, ribs, or vertebrae at slaughter should trigger investigation of rations and their ability to meet the nutritional needs of growing pigs, particularly with some of the fast-growing, lean contemporary hybrids.
 Ration analysis is useful, but current batches of feed may have been mixed correctly or with different lots of ingredients, thus making it difficult to relate cause and effect.
 Keeping frozen samples of each batch of feed for retrospective analysis is a good practice.

 Although rations can be corrected and vitamin D given parenterally, there is no effective treatment, and attempts to rear large numbers of affected pigs have been economically disastrous.
 Culling affected pigs may thus be the most cost-effective alternative.

 In contemporary systems with adequate ration preparation and storage, nutritional myopathy should not be problematic (see Nutritional Myopathy of Pigs).
 Although unexpected deaths are typical of selenium and/or vitamin E deficiency, sometimes pigs are found recumbent and unable to rise and walk.
-At necropsy, a variety of pathologic changes may be seen including pale muscle masses, epicardial hemorrhages (mulberry heart disease), and a pale, scarred liver with an uneven surface (hepatosis dietetica).
+At necropsy, a variety of pathologic changes may be seen, including pale muscle masses, epicardial hemorrhages (mulberry heart disease), and a pale, scarred liver with an uneven surface (hepatosis dietetica).